 Lawmaker Hughes called for anyone involved in criminal activity at the News of the World to be charged and all those who allowed a large company to behave in such a way to be held to account.

-It was criminal behavior on an industrial scale, he said in a statement.
+It was criminal behaviour on an industrial scale, he said in a statement.

 Three criminal investigations are currently underway while a judge-led inquiry into Britain's press ethics sits most days, bringing yet more attention to the conduct of the media as it considers new regulations.